Last Updated: 5 May 2026

 If the firm is considering, for example, changes to working practices (e.g. homeworking), an office redesign or installing new technology, then means to protect the privacy of data subjects must be included in the decision making process and the rolling out of the change.

-It is the firm’s policy to carry out an annual review of all the data it holds and on what grounds the data is held (by category).
-Following on from this review, decisions must be made whether the firm continues to need the data that it holds.
+It is the firm’s policy to periodically review the data it holds and the grounds on which each category of data is held, and to decide whether the firm continues to need the data.

 It is the firm’s policy to comply with its security obligations in relation to personal information by implementing appropriate technical and organisational measures to ensure a level of security appropriate to the risks that are present.